Hardware-efficient entangled measurements for variational quantum algorithms: Results

 \section{Results}

-We begin by comparing the three different HEEM grouping algorithms that we have proposed: the naive, the order disconnected, and the order connected methods.
-The reasons that led us to develop the order connected and order disconnected methods were improving the naive method and reducing its dependence on the order followed in its loops.
-To verify the enhancements, we studied the statistical behavior of the three algorithms with a Monte Carlo method that randomly permutes the order of the theoretical qubits and of the Pauli strings used as input for the algorithms.
-Indeed, Figure \ref{fig:violinHEEM} a) shows that the order connected and order disconnected algorithms are better on average than the naive algorithm and that they have less dispersion, reducing their dependence on the orders.
-One might note that the absolute minimum number of groups is obtained with the naive algorithm, however, this is not relevant in practice since one would like to run the algorithm just once.
-It is also remarkable that the order-connected algorithm is the one that performs best by both having the lowest average value and the smallest dispersion, which means that this algorithm explores a region of the space of HEEMs that is more densely packed with good solutions.
+We begin by comparing the three different HEEM grouping algorithms that we have proposed: the \emph{naive}, the \emph{order-disconnected}, and the \emph{order-connected} methods (Algorithms~\ref{alg:NaiveGrouping'}, \ref{Alg:OrdDisc'} and \ref{Alg:OrdConnected'}).
+The reasons that led us to develop the \emph{order-connected} and \emph{order-disconnected} methods were improving the \emph{naive} method and reducing its dependence on the order followed in its loops.
+To verify the enhancements, we studied the performance of the three algorithms in several molecular Hamiltonians.
+They were constructed from their fermionic counterpart on STO3G basis \cite{Young2001} with the parity map \cite{McArdle2020}.
+In addition, we freeze the core and remove the unoccupied orbital of the molecules to reduce their number of qubits (for more details, see \cite{github}).

+Despite the optimizations implemented in the algorithms, their effectiveness still depends on the initial order of the theoretical qubits and the Pauli strings in the Hamiltonian.
+To address this dependency, we employed a Monte Carlo method to evaluate the average performance of the three algorithms.
+For a given Hamiltonian, we consider the set of all permutations of the order of the theoretical qubits and of the Pauli strings of that specific Hamiltonian.
+Each element of this set represents a potential input for the grouping algorithms.
+Monte Carlo is executed by randomly selecting elements on this set.
+Figure~\ref{fig:violinHEEM}~a) shows that the \emph{order-connected} and \emph{order-disconnected} algorithms are better on average than the \emph{naive} algorithm and that they have less dispersion, reducing their dependence on the orders.
+One might note that the absolute minimum number of groups is obtained with the \emph{naive} algorithm, however, this is not relevant in practice since one would like to run the algorithm just once.
+It is also remarkable that the \emph{order-connected} algorithm is the one that performs best by having both the lowest average value and the smallest dispersion, which means that this algorithm explores a region of the HEEM space that is more densely packed with good solutions.